hapostgres/pg_auto_failover/docs/ref/pg_autoctl_create_postgres.rst

   Sets this node replication setting for replication quorum to the given value (either ``true`` or ``false``) at node registration on the monitor.
   Defaults to ``true``, which enables synchronous replication.

+--maximum-backup-rate

+  Sets the maximum transfer rate of data transferred from the server during initial sync.
+This is used by ``pg_basebackup``.
+  Defaults to ``100M``.

 --run